danieljf24/dual_encoding/README.md

-## How to train Dual Encoding on other datasets?
+## How to run Dual Encoding on another datasets?

 Store the training, validation and test subset into three folders in the following structure respectively.
 ```shell